EricZimmerman/VoronTools/Sensorless.md

 4. Start up the printer and wait for it to boot
 5. MAKE A BACKUP OF YOUR CONFIG (or better yet go do [this](https://docs.vorondesign.com/community/howto/EricZimmerman/BackupConfigToGithub.html))
 6. Create a new file in the location of your choosing named `homing.cfg`
-7. Open another browser tab and open [this](https://github.com/EricZimmerman/Voron24/blob/master/macros/helpers/homing.cfg) page
+7. Open another browser tab and open [this](https://github.com/EricZimmerman/Voron24/blob/master/macros/helpers/homing.cfg) page if you have a 2.4, or [this](https://github.com/EricZimmerman/Voron02/blob/master/macros/helpers/homing.cfg) page if you have a v0.
 8. Edit `homing.cfg`
 9. **Add** the macro from step 7 to `homing.cfg`.
 Be sure to edit the coordinates as needed for your bed in the Z section (the line that reads **G1 X175 Y175 F15000**).
 IE to the center of the bed, your endstop pin for z, etc.
 10. Save `homing.cfg`